Gloria Duffy: DoD and Dismantling WMD in the former Soviet Union

 Duffy served as deputy assistant secretary of defense, Special Coordinator for Cooperative Threat Reduction, and secretary of defense representative and deputy head to the safety, security and dismantlement talks, under Defense Secretaries Les Aspin and William Perry and Assistant Secretary Ashton Carter, in the Clinton Administration.
 Washington Post columnist Al Kamen joked in his In The Loop column that she had the longest title of any Clinton Administration appointee.
 She was responsible for negotiating the dismantlement and destruction of weapons of mass destruction in Russia, Ukraine, Belarus and Kazakhstan.
 With Ambassador James Goodby and other colleagues, she completed over fifty agreements with these countries for dismantling and disposing of their weapons of mass destruction, managing a $400 million annual budget.
 She received the Secretary of Defense Award for Outstanding Public Service in 1995.
 In May 2016, the 25th anniversary of the Nunn-Lugar legislation, Secretary of Defense Ash Carter presented Duffy and four other individuals with inaugural Nunn-Lugar Trailblazer Awards, at a ceremony at the Pentagon.
+In December of 2016, also marking the 25th anniversary of the Nunn-Lugar legislation, Duffy and her colleagues Amb.
+James Goodby, General Roland LaJoie and others, reflected on the history of the Cooperative Threat Reduction Program, at a panel in the Russell Senate Office Building.

 Civilian Research and Development Foundation

 In 1995, while at the Defense Department, Duffy responded to a request from the White House to fund a newly created organization, the Civilian Research and Development Foundation (CRDF Global), providing the initial $5 million for its budget from Defense Department funds, which was then matched by philanthropist George Soros.
-Its creation, through the U.S. National Science Foundation, was mandated by the U.S. Congress, led by the late House Science and Technology Committee Chairman George Brown.
-The initial purpose was to provide employment in civilian scientific research to former Soviet WMD scientists who were unemployed or underemployed, and whose skills might be in demand by countries or groups seeking to obtain weapons of mass destruction.
+Its creation, through the U.S. National Science Foundation, was mandated by the U.S. Congress, led by the late House Science and Technology Committee Chairman George Brown Jr. The initial purpose was to provide employment in civilian scientific research to former Soviet WMD scientists who were unemployed or underemployed, and whose skills might be in demand by countries or groups seeking to obtain weapons of mass destruction.

-After leaving the U.S. government, Duffy served on, then chaired, the board of directors of the CRDF.
-She served on the board from 1996 to 2009, and chaired the board for ten years, from 1998 until 2008.
+After leaving the U.S. government, Duffy sat on, then chaired, the board of directors of the CRDF.
+She was on the board from 1996 to 2009, and chaired the board for ten years, from 1998 until 2008.
 During this time, the organization grew to raise and spend nearly $300 million in government and private funds, and expanded its operations worldwide.
-Currently, CRDF Global is a major funder for collaborative scientific research between American scientists and colleagues in other countries.
+CRDF Global is a major funder for collaborative scientific research between American scientists and colleagues in other countries.
 It provides alternative employment for weapons scientists, promotes scientific collaboration on global health problems like HIV/AIDS, tuberculosis, biosafety and biosecurity, helps emerging countries to develop science and technology based economies, and helps the U.S. to form scientific links in other countries.